Stochastic dynamics at the back of a gene drive eradication wave: Results

-In this section, we determine the sign of the derivative of $\ell = z_W - z_D$ regarding to the drive fitness cost $s$.
-This part is the most technical one.
-Indeed, it is not complicated to see that both $z_W$ and $z_D$ are decreasing with respect to the fitness cost $s$, but establishing the monotonicity of the difference is more involved.
-We begin with an approximation of $\ell$ to ease the computations:
+\paragraph{The deterministic distance $\ell$ is decreasing with the drive fitness cost $s$} \lk{More work is required to} determine the \lk{variation} of $\ell = z_W - z_D$ \lk{with respect to} the drive fitness cost $s$.
+Indeed, it is not complicated to see that both $z_W$ and $z_D$ are decreasing with respect to the fitness cost $s$ in Eq.\eqref{eq:lc2}, but establishing the monotonicity of the difference is more involved.